-The fluid living content of the cell that consists of two major divisions, the cytoplasm and the nucleoplasm (cell nucleus).
-It is composed mainly of nucleic acids, proteins, lipids, carbohydrates, and inorganic salts.
+The fluid living content of the cell that consists of two major divisions, the cytoplasm and the nucleoplasm (cell nucleus), and composed primarily of nucleic acids, proteins, lipids, carbohydrates, and inorganic salts

 A cell is the structural, functional and biological unit of all organisms.
 It is a membrane-bound structure containing the protoplasm.
 The protoplasm is the fluid living content of the cell.
 In certain references, protoplasm is a synonymous of the term cytoplasm.
 In other sources, the protoplasm includes the nucleoplasm.

 The protoplasm is the cell's living content.
 It is composed primarily of biomolecules such as nucleic acids, proteins, lipids, and carbohydrates.
 It also has inorganic salts and water molecules.
 The protoplasm is surrounded by the cell membrane.

 Since prokaryotes do not have a distinct nucleus and other cytoplasmic organelles the protoplasm refers to the materials contained inside the cell membrane, i.e. the prokaryotic cytoplasm.
 In certain prokaryotes, particularly the Gram-negative bacteria, the protoplasm extends to the periplasmic region between the cytoplasmic membrane and the outer membrane.
 This region contains a gel-like material called periplasm, which is part of the protoplasm in Gram-negative bacteria.